Topping1/BM25-PDF-Search/README.md

 ---

 ## News
+- Windows and Linux binaries updated (January 22, 2025)
 - Fixed critical bug that kept the script `BM25-String-Embed-Rerank-PDF-Search.py` from running.
-Updated binaries soon.
+Updated binaries soon (January 17, 2025)
 - Windows and Linux binaries are available now!
 Please see the [Releases](https://github.com/Topping1/BM25-PDF-Search/releases) section.
 - Now the user can specify and manage which folders to load at runtime.
 List of folders is saved in the file `folders.ini`